Azure/azure-powershell/src/Kusto/help/Update-AzKustoCluster.md

 East US  testnewkustocluster Microsoft.Kusto/Clusters
 ```

-The above command updates the cluster "testnewkustocluster" found in the resource group "testrg" with a customer managed key.
+The above command updates the cluster "testnewkustocluster" found in the resource group "testrg" with the provided Trusted External Tenant.

 ## PARAMETERS